SheepTester/longer-tweets/_posts/2026-04-02-ucsd-study-spaces.md

 I used to study here sometimes.
 But the tables had sticky edges and there were no outlets.

-I think new Cafe V has some tall tables with outlets in it, which is nice.
+The new Cafe V has some tall tables with outlets in it, which is nice.

 ## Seventh